hamzaamrani/SciQ/README.md

 `docker start db && docker exec -it db bash`

+If there are changes in code `MIGRATE=false docker-compose up --build`

-If there are change in the DB schema with `docker-compose up --build` the script apply migrate and upgrade.
+If there are changes in the DB schema with `MIGRATE=true docker-compose up --build` the script apply migrate and upgrade.